mi7flat5/Robot_Perception/Readme.md

   ![](pics/testworld3.png)
 ## Final Notes

 The output yaml files are located in the Udacity_Project_Files folder along with the training set, classifier model, and all relevant scripts.
 I am very pleased with the results of my pipeline, and it seems fairy robust.
 If I were to persure the project further I'd definately want to implement the pick and place portion.
+The script containing the perception steps is called Perception.py.